RylanRCox/329-Learning-Calendar/README.md

         - **util_needreminder.m** calculates the utility value of an action.
 3. Python
     - This folder contains all Python code, including the code which calls the Google Calendar API.
         - **calc_events.py** The main python file that is run in order to query the calendar API, as well as send the respective actions back to the api.
         - **credentials.json** is a json that contains the developer credentials in order to access the Google Calendar API.
-        - **DetermineActions.py** contains all the functions to create the actions made by our system based off of the calculate action values.
+        - **DetermineActions.py** A helper file for calc_events.py which contains all the functions to create the actions made by our system based off of the calculate action values.
+It contains logic for parsing the action array recieved from matlab, and returns an array of reminders that are sent back to the calendar API.
         - **init.m** is a helper file for Run_MatlabSim.py that initializes the Matlab engine to be used.
         - **Run_MatlabSim.py** contains a function to run and retrieve data from the Matlab engine containing our DBN.
         - **token.js** stores the users access and refresh tokens.
 This is created after the first succesful run of calc_events.py